Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

 # Log in via U2F

 After U2F has been configured for your Actindo account, you use U2F the next time you log in to your Actindo instance.
 Note that some keys may require another procedure than the one described here.
-In this case, ask your contact person for support.
+In this case, ask your internal contact person support.

 #### Prerequisites